 While the show’s use of torture – often employed by central character Jack Bauer – is the primary focus for a number of essays, other writers utilize 24 as the starting point to discuss espionage, why people lie, the lack of African American roles on popular television shows, and real-life examples of terrorist attacks that mirror those seen on the series.
 Additional essays, meanwhile, explore the importance of 24 in mainstream society during the early stages of the twenty-first century.

 In “Simulating Terror,” Aaron Thomas Nelson notes that the appeal of 24 stretched across the political spectrum.
 This included both supporters as well as opponents of the Bush Doctrine, which stated that the United States needed to be more proactive in preventing terrorist attacks before they materialized.
 Nelson argues that this apparent contradiction in viewership ideology was due to the series intentionally playing to both sides of the political divide.
-Supporters of George W. Bush were drawn to Jack Bauer’s “the-ends-justify-the-means” mentality, for instance, which mirrored their belief that the country had to do whatever it takes to stop terrorism.
+Supporters of George W. Bush were drawn to Jack Bauer’s “the-ends-justify-the-means” mentality, for instance, which mirrored their belief that the country had to do whatever was needed to stop terrorism.

-Eric Green offered a different assessment in his essay “Jack Bauer Syndrome” for why liberals enjoyed 24.
+Eric Green offers a different assessment in his essay “Jack Bauer Syndrome” for why liberals enjoyed 24.
 “Jack Bauer can do what you could never dream of,” he writes.
 “And get away with it.
 And that feels liberating.”
 Personal morals and beliefs may prevent viewers from ever acting like Jack Bauer or Harry Callahan, in other words, but it was still enjoyable to pretend that one could do so nonetheless.

-Green likewise argued that 24 was not a celebration of the Bush Administration but a reflection of its failure instead.
+Green likewise argues that 24 was not a celebration of the Bush Administration but a reflection of its failure instead.
 “Bauer and CTU win the battles that Bush and the Republicans have not,” he explains.
 “If The West Wing offered the fantasy of the Clinton Administration without Monica Lewinsky, 24 offers the fantasy of the Bush Administration without, well, the Bush Administration.”

-When it comes to the topic of torture, meanwhile, Eric Green considers 24 to be “borderline dangerous.”
+When it comes to the topic of torture, however, Eric Green considers 24 to be “borderline dangerous.”
 As a civil rights activist from California, he believes that the use of torture in any form is irreprehensible and by continually showcasing it on 24, a debate opened in the country that should have remained closed.
-Famed civil rights attorney Alan Dershowitz, on the other hand, advocates in Jack Bauer for President that non-lethal torture should be legalized in extreme circumstances.
-He likewise notes that the subject is one that needs to be openly discussed, especially within a free society like the United States.

 “Regular viewers of 24 are keenly aware of the choice Jack Bauer generally makes,” Alan Dershowitz writes.
 “His job is to save innocent lives, not to strike appropriate balances between security and liberty.
 That choice must be made, in a democracy, by the people.
 24 – along with other controversial ‘speech’ – helps to inform that choice.”